Back to Wayne Faust Home Page

 "Then I still have power."
 It was a statement, not a question.

-In counterpoint to the King’s words, a wave crashed loudly on the rocks below.
+As if to confirm the King's words, a wave thundered loudly on the rocks below.
 Arthur seemed to gather strength from the sound.
 He took a deep breath and thrust out his chest.
 He looked off to the west, out over the churning grey waves.
 He held Excalibur high into the air like he once had in front of an entire Saxon army.
 He thrust out his chin and shouted at the top of his lungs, his voice echoing.

 "I am Arthur, Conqueror of Saxons and Subjugator of Scots!
 On this day, the Year of Our Lord..." he paused and looked at Merlin questioningly.